Anirudh-Kulkarni/Spinning-Wheel-Game/README.md

 ## Features

-- Spin a wheel to choose from five mini-games.
+- Interactive spinning wheel that randomly selects a mini-game.
+- Confirmation prompts before launching selected games.
-- Each mini-game utilizes Tkinter and Turtle graphics for an interactive experience.
+- Visual representation using the Tkinter library and Turtle graphics for the GUI.
+- Includes a variety of mini-games developed in Python.

 ## Installation